chung-ta/animal-character-analyze-springai-service/README.md

 This is the backend service for the Animal Character Analyzer project.
 It provides:
 - RESTful API endpoints for image analysis
 - Integration with Claude AI for intelligent character matching
-- Stateless architecture with in-memory caching
+- Stateless architecture for easy deployment
 - Image processing and validation
-- Rate limiting for API protection
+- CORS support for web applications

 ## Tech Stack